Frank Scaturro

 Francis Joseph "Frank" Scaturro (born July 26, 1972) is an American lawyer, historian, public advocate, and politician.
 As a college student, he spearheaded the restoration of Grant's Tomb in New York City's Riverside Park, and in 1998 he published a reassessment of Ulysses S. Grant's presidency.
 Scaturro is a constitutional law expert and served as counsel for the Constitution on the U.S. Senate Judiciary Committee from 2005 to 2009, and helped coordinate the nomination process to elevate John Roberts and Samuel Alito to the United States Supreme Court.
 Scaturro published other books and articles about history, constitutional law, and public policy.
 He ran for Congress in 2010, 2012 and 2014 in New York's 4th congressional district on Long Island, but was defeated each time.
-As of July 2023, Scaturro is president of the Grant Monument Association.
+Scaturro has been the president of the Grant Monument Association since 2009.

 Childhood

 Scaturro was born in New York City in 1972.
 His family moved to New Hyde Park in Nassau County on Long Island the following year.
 His father, Salvatore, emigrated from Italy as a boy and was self-employed in a small business fixing air conditioning and refrigeration systems.
 His mother, Rosanne, worked near home as a legal secretary.
 Scaturro attended Notre Dame Elementary School in New Hyde Park and graduated with the school's highest honor.
 He then attended Chaminade High School in Mineola where he graduated near the top of his class.
 He was active in scouting and attained the rank of Eagle Scout.